Massage Therapy Business Tips

 Not everyone is traveling this summer, and that's your opportunity.
 Use your email, website, and social posts to position massage as the perfect staycation treat.
 Create themed specials like "Staycation Reset" or "Summer Self-Care Session" and promote them using hashtags like #StaycationWellness and #SummerSelfCare to catch attention online.

-Mobile massage therapists can market in-home sessions as a luxury staycation experience, but this idea works just aswell in a clinic setting.
+Mobile massage therapists can market in-home sessions as a luxury staycation experience, but this idea works just as well in a clinic setting.
 Add spa-like touches and invite clients to unwind without leaving town.
 A little creative messaging can help them see massage as an easy, affordable escape.

 Get More Referrals

 One of the most reliable massage therapy marketing ideas (in every season) is simple: Get more clients with referrals and reviews.
-If you’re wondering how to get massage clients in summer, double down here.
-Create a small loyalty or referral program (e.g., $10 off for both the referrer and the new client), send an automated “Know someone who could use a massage?” email through ClinicSense, and make it a habit to ask happy clients to pass along your card (or QR code) before they leave.
+If you're wondering how to get massage clients in summer, double down here.
+Create a small loyalty or referral program (e.g., $10 off for both the referrer and the new client), send an automated "Know someone who could use a massage?" email, and make it a habit to ask happy clients to pass along your card (or QR code) before they leave.

 To make it effortless (and trackable):

-• Include a review link in every email signature and appointment follow-up.
+- Include a review link in every email signature and appointment follow-up.

-• Keep a small stack of referral cards at checkout or use a scannable QR code.
+- Keep a small stack of referral cards at checkout or use a scannable QR code.

+Want to learn how to get a regular stream of referrals?
 Margaret Wallis-Duffy recently taught the ClinicSense community how she gets 10 referrals a week!
-Join the ClinicSense community to see what she taught us.
+Watch the lunch & learn below:

 Partner With Local Businesses

 Summer is full of partnership opportunities.
-Think farmers’ markets, outdoor festivals, running clubs, cycling shops, and even garden centers (hello, yardwork aches).
+Think farmers' markets, outdoor festivals, running clubs, cycling shops, and even garden centers (hello, yardwork aches).
 Offer chair massage, mini recovery sessions, or quick posture screens to get in front of new people and start conversations.
 For year-round synergy, team up with wellness professionals who pair naturally with massage: yoga and Pilates studios, chiropractors, gyms, and PT clinics.
+These partnerships are also a great opportunity for cross-selling.
+You introduce your clients to their services, and they do the same for you.
+It's a simple way to reach people who already value wellness and are likely to be interested in what you offer.

 Here are a few easy ideas:

-• Create a “Summer Reset” bundle with a massage and a yoga class or fitness session.
+- Create a "Summer Reset" bundle with a massage and a yoga class or fitness session.

-• Host a “Wellness Kit” giveaway with self-care items, wellness tips, and a discount on services.
+- Host a "Wellness Kit" giveaway with self-care items, wellness tips, and a discount on services.

-• Exchange referral cards so clients know where to go for other trusted care.
+- Exchange referral cards so clients know where to go for other trusted care.

-• Use a QR code at events to make it easy for new clients to book on the spot.
+- Use a QR code at events to make it easy for new clients to book on the spot.

-Partnering with local businesses helps you expand your reach, build trust, and bring in new clients—especially during slower seasons.
+Partnering with local businesses helps you expand your reach, build trust, and bring in new clients — especially during slower seasons.

 Host Mini Events Or Pop-Ups